 This program is one of several developed by ACRL’s Value of Academic Libraries (VAL) Committee to support librarians in their efforts to demonstrate the impact of their work to a wider audience.
 “These new grants will advance research in key areas,” says committee chair Alan Carbery.
 The goal is to “demonstrate the myriad positive impacts libraries can have on student learning and success, and to share those findings to the benefit of the library field and higher education.”

-Applications are due by April 1, 2018.
+Applications are due by 5pm Central Time on Thursday, April 5, 2018 (extended deadline).
 ACRL expects to announce future rounds of research grants in 2019.
 Complete details of the Academic Library Impact Research Grants, including how to apply, are available on the ACRL website.

 ACRL is pleased to announce the first recipients of its Value of Academic Libraries Travel Scholarships in 2018.
 These scholarships of up to $2,000 each support librarians presenting on their work demonstrating the impact of academic libraries in the broader landscape of higher education.